kotools/types/CONTRIBUTING.md

 ### Checking the Application Binary Interface (ABI)

-When introducing changes to the ABI, you can check this interface by running the `Check ABI (types)` configuration for the `types` subproject, or the `Check ABI (kotlinx-serialization)` configuration for the `types-kotlinx-serialization` subproject.
-This ensures that we are maintaining the binary compatibility of Kotools Types.
+For ensuring that we are maintaining the binary compatibility of Kotools Types, ABI checks are included when checking the library.

+> See the [Running checks](#running-checks) section for more details on run
+> configurations available.

 In some cases, this configuration will fail and will request you to update the ABI.